 Chris is the director of Bernwood and Principle Ecologist

-Proficient in all aspects of Natural History, Chris is especially interested in calcareous grassland communities and European species of bats, undertaking studies in Europe of underground structures and studying the Bechsteins bat in the UK.
-Chris is fully licenced with Natural England to use a range of capture techniques, including mist netting, harp trapping and hand netting for the purposes of scientific research (class 3 & 4) and is a registered consultant on the Bat Low Impact Class License (BLICL).
+Proficient in all aspects of Natural History, Chris is especially interested in calcareous grassland communities and European species of bats, undertaking studies in Europe (Poland and Lokrum Island, Croatia) and studying the Bechsteins bat in the UK.
+Chris is fully licenced with Natural England to use a range of capture techniques, including mist netting, harp trapping and hand netting for the purposes of scientific research (class 3 & 4), is a registered consultant on the Bat Mitigatiion Class License (BMCL) and the Bats in Churches Licence (BiCL) .

 Chris holds a Natural England Science and Education licence (class 1) for great crested newts and an Education licence to possess great crested newts, as well as a number of project licenses.

 In his spare time Chris experiments with new technologies that he can apply to the observation of wildlife, including the use of motion cameras, thermal imaging and digital camera techniques.

-Emily Dickins has worked for Bernwood since February 2012.
+Emily is a Senior Ecologist at Bernwood.
+She has worked for Bernwood since February 2012.
 She is a graduate of Anglia Ruskin University, Cambridge, undertaking a B.Sc in Wildlife Biology, Ecology and Conservation, and a graduate of Cranfield University, Bedfordshire, undertaking an M.Sc in Land Management specialising in Ecological Conservation.

-Emily holds a Natural England Science and Eductaion licence (Class 1) for great crested newts and bats (Class 3 & 4) as well as research licences for bats, and great crested newt license to posess for educational purposes.
-She has led school interactive education days on urban wildlife, taking along live and dead specimens.
+Emily holds a Natural England Science and Eductaion licence (Class 1) for great crested newts and bats (class 3 & 4) as well as research licences for bats, and great crested newt license to posess for educational purposes.
+She has led school interactive education days on urban wildlife.

-Josh holds a Natural England Science and Education licence (Class Level 1) for great crested newts and (Class Level 2) for bats.
+Josh holds a Natural England Science and Education licence (class 1) for great crested newts and (class 2) for bats.

-Sue Damant is a Co-Director of Bernwood, working as the company secretary since 1998.
+Sue Damant is a director of Bernwood, working as the company secretary since 1998.
 Prior to this Sue worked for The National Trust, including Wimpole Hall, Cambridgeshire and Waddesdon Manor, Buckinghamshire.

 Sue can assist with any enquiries, and offer administrative support in relation to our business.